Skip to main content

 Bhils hunting scene

 Eight generations from Guha, Nagaditya was assassinated by the Bhils for his oppression of the tribe.
 Some say it was for the mere independence of Bhilwara from Mewar.
-His son Bappa Rawal/ Kalbhoj (separate blog on him under history) was only three years old when he was safely transported to the fort of Bhander, 15 miles South West of Jallore.
-He was later shifted to Nagindra (Nagda) as a Brahmin boy where he was enlightened by a sage on the Kuldevata Eklingnathji.
+His son Bappa Rawal/ Kalbhoj (separate blog on him under history) was only three years old when he was safely transported to the fort of Bhander, 15 miles southwest of Jalore.
+He was later shifted to Nagindra (Nagda) as a Brahmin boy, where he was enlightened by a sage on the Kuldevata Eklingnathji.

 Image result for mewar painting bappa rawal